Wet on wet

 The best way to understand how wet on wet works is to paint wet on wet.
 To try for yourself.
 There are so many factors that affect the outcome to describe them all would be very comprehensive.
 I will divide the description into different parts: paper, brush, paint, to make the technique clear, but if you are going to learn, you have to practice (as with everything).

 As always, I advocate a cotton paper with sizing (read more here), they are a little more expensive but without one it is difficult to paint watercolor.
 In terms of sizing, I think Arches and Langton Prestige have similar characteristics.
-Canson Heritage has a very durable surface that works very well wet on wet, Saunders Waterford feels a little softer but if you want a really soft paper that gives fantastic wet on wet transitions, you should try Millford, which has a lot of glue on the surface but not so much in the pulp, it makes it absorbent and soft.
+Canson Heritage has a very durable surface that works very well wet on wet, Saunders Waterford feels a little softer but if you want a really soft paper that gives fantastic wet on wet transitions, you should try Millfordwhich has no glue on the surface but is very softly glued to the pulp, it is absorbent and soft.
 For all cheaper papers, you can just say that they are all different, some are decent to paint wet on wet on, while most are useless for the purpose.
 The price decides, more expensive is better!

 How wet the paper is determines how much the paint will run out.
 A very wet paper causes the color to flow out a lot, while a drier paper only causes a small outflow of color.
 If the paper is so wet that the water is on top of the surface and floating, it is probably too wet to paint on, if on the other hand the paper has become so dry that it is no longer even a little shiny on the surface, it is probably too dry.
 Of course, there are many steps between very wet and just slightly damp.
 It is important to find the right moisture for the exact effect you want.
 There is only one way to learn this: practice.
 You must have experience to understand how the color behaves on a wet paper.